 Children who harm others may have additional or complex needs.
-Harmful behaviour by children can also be a sign or indicator that a child has an unmet need or could indicate that they themselves are at risk of or are experiencing/have experienced abuse or neglect or some other form of adverse experience in their life.
+Harmful behaviour by children can also be a sign or indicator that a child has an unmet need or could indicate that they themselves are at risk of or are experiencing/have experienced abuse or neglect or some other form of adverse experience8 in their life.

-&lt;sup>3 See Understanding trauma and adversity | Resources | YoungMinds for further information.
+8 See Understanding trauma and adversity | Resources | YoungMinds for further information.